sveinbjornt/KatSearch/README.md

 Mac power-user app to quickly find files on entire HFS+/APFS volumes by scanning the file system catalog.

-Do you remember the good old days, before Spotlight, when search on the Mac simply scanned the filesystem?
+Do you miss the good ol’ days before Spotlight, when search on the Mac simply scanned the filesystem?
 Yeah, me too.

-Unlike Spotlight, KatSearch performs no indexing and only looks at filenames, not content.
-It uses a fast low-level kernel call to search the **entire** file system via the APFS or HFS+ file system catalog.
+Unlike Spotlight, KatSearch performs *no indexing* and only looks at filenames, not content.
+It uses a fast low-level kernel call to search the *entire* file system via the APFS or HFS+ file system catalog.

 * Fast, native, modern macOS app with a responsive, no-nonsense interface
-* Live search results
+* Displays live search results
 * Scans the actual file system, not just the userland files Apple wants you to see
 * Can run with admin privileges to find all files irrespective of permissions
 * Ubiquitous native drag and drop behaviour, with hooks into Finder actions/services